PředmětyPředměty(verze: 978)

 Požadavky ke zkoušce - angličtina

-period and students must first obtain the credit for practical exercises.
-Credit for exercises is based on
+period, and students must first obtain the credit for practical exercises.
+The credit for exercises is awarded based on

-the oral presentation on the chosen topic.
-The presentations take place in the credit week.
+an oral presentation on the chosen topic.
+The presentations take place during the credit week.

 Sylabus - angličtina